oreillyross/developer-notes/vim.md

 #### Update dependencies in a package json file

 - The package json file is open in nvim
+- type Ctrl + a : opens a command lnie at bottom
+- type split-window -h
+- Use Ctrl + a o to toggle windows
+- OR type Ctrl + a q then quickly either 1, 2, or 3

+  ##### How to toggle between Neo-tree and editor
+  - to activate the neo-tree type <leader> + E
+  - then type Ctrl + h or Ctrl l
+  -

 #### Rename the current file